Help! I’m Stuck with a House I Can’t Sell — Any Advice?

 “I had clients whose home was on the market [for three months] with a listing price of $415,000, and over time they lowered it to $389,000 with little traffic and no offers,” says Rosie Rourke, an award-winning real estate agent in Washington state.
 “When they finally came to me, we did a little work, listed their home for $389,000, and in 9 days we got it sold.”

-Every situation and home is different, but here is what top-selling real estate agents including Rourke advise to sellers in this frustrating position.
+Every situation and home is different, but here is what top-selling real estate agents, including Rourke, advise sellers in this frustrating position.

 First, check your area’s typical days on market

-A reference point for you: According to the National Association of Realtors’ (NAR) 2019 Profile of Home Buyers and Sellers, recently sold homes were on the market for a median of three weeks.
-So, if you’re still within that 21-day window or even a bit past it, it could be that all you need is a little more patience for your house to sell.
+A reference point for you: According to the National Assocation of Realtors (NAR), recently sold homes were on the market for a median of two weeks in 2023.
+As of 2024, 43% of homes are sold within 1-2 weeks, with another 15% sold in 3-4 weeks and 12% sold in less than one week.
+So, if you’re within that 14-21 day window or even a bit past it, it could be that all you need is a little more patience for your house to sell.

 However, you also can’t rule out the likelihood that there’s an issue with your price, your home’s condition, or your marketing egregious enough to keep buyers at bay.
 The likelihood that something is off certainly rises as time goes on without any interest.